AhmerAftabPatel/GPT-Quiz/README.md

 # GPT Quiz

-Welcome to the GPT Quiz project, an innovative autonomous agent designed to create personalized newspapers tailored to user preferences.
-GPT Quiz revolutionizes the way we consume news by leveraging the power of AI to curate, write, design, and edit content based on individual tastes and interests.
+Welcome to the GPT Quiz project, an innovative autonomous agent designed to create personalized quiz tailored to user preferences.
+GPT Quiz revolutionizes the way we generate quiz questions by leveraging the power of AI to curate, write, design, and edit content based on individual topics.

 ## 🔍 Overview